Jyotisar

 It lies west of Kurukshetra city on SH-6 state highway.

 Background

 Etymology

 'Jyoti' means the light or enlightenment in this context.
 'Sar' means the core.
 Hence, 'Jyotisar' means 'core meaning of light' or 'ultimately of God' i.e. the 'essence of enlightenment'.

 Association with Mahabharta

-According to mythology Krishna gave a sermon to Arjuna at Jyotisar, during which Bhagvad Gita was revealed, under a vat vriksh (banyan tree), a sacred tree in Indian-origin religions such as Hinduism, Buddhism, Jainism and Sikhism.
+According to mythology, Krishna gave a sermon to Arjuna at Jyotisar, during which the Bhagavad Gita was revealed under a vat vriksh (banyan tree), a sacred tree in Indian-origin religions such as Hinduism, Buddhism, Jainism and Sikhism.
 A banyan tree which local tradition says is an offshoot of the tree Krishna preached under stands on a raised plinth at Jyotisar.

-There is also an old Shiv temple here where Kauravas and Pandavas had worshiped Shiva.
-Abhimanyupur and Harsh Ka Tila, archaeological finds, are nearby.
+There is also an old Shiva temple here where the Kauravas and Pandavas had worshipped Shiva.
+Abhimanyupur and Harsh Ka Tila, archaeological finds are nearby.
 The Dharohar Museum, Kurukshetra Panorama and Science Centre, and Shrikrishna Museum are also in Kurukshetra.